-Visualization of spatial patterns of NO3- concentration over South Florida waters provide an extended view of source gradients over the region (see website).
+Visualization of spatial patterns of NO3- concentration over South Florida waters provide an extended view of source gradients over the region (Fig. 27).
 Biscayne Bay, Florida Bay, and the Shark River area of the west coast exhibited higher NO3- concentrations relative to the FKNMS and Shelf (Caccia and Boyer 2005, Boyer and Briceño 2007).
 Elevated NO3- in Biscayne Bay is the result of loading from both the canal drainage system and from inshore groundwater (Alleman et al. 1995, Meeder et al. 1997, Caccia and Boyer 2007).
-The source of NO3- to Florida Bay is the Taylor Slough and C-111 basin (Boyer and Jones, 1999; Rudnick et al., 1999) while the Shark River Slough impacts the west coast mangrove rivers and out onto the Shelf (Rudnick et al., 1999).
-We speculate that in both cases, elevated NO3- concentrations are the result of N2 fixation/nitrification within the mangroves (Pelegri and Twilley 1998).
-The oceanside transects off the uninhabited Upper Keys (off Biscayne Bay in Seg.
-9) exhibited the lowest alongshore NO3- compared to the Middle and Lower Keys.
+A large source of NO3- to Florida Bay is the Taylor Slough and C-111 basin (Boyer and Jones, 1999; Rudnick et al., 1999) while the Shark River Slough impacts the west coast mangrove rivers and out onto the Shelf (Rudnick et al., 1999).
+We speculate that in both cases, elevated NO3- concentrations are the result of N2 fixation/nitrification within the mangroves (Pelegri and Twilley 1998) and not simple transport of agricultural N from northern Everglades.

+The oceanside transects off the uninhabited Upper Keys (off Biscayne Bay) exhibited the lowest alongshore NO3- compared to the Middle and Lower Keys.
 A similar pattern was observed in a previous transect survey from these areas (Szmant and Forrester 1996).
-They also showed an inshore elevation of NO3- relative to Hawk Channel and the reef tract which is also demonstrated in our analysis (Fig. 20).
+They also showed an inshore elevation of NO3- relative to Hawk Channel and the reef tract which is also demonstrated in our analysis.
 Interestingly, NO3- concentrations in all stations in the Tortugas transect were similar to those of reef tract sites in the mainland Keys; there was no inshore elevation of NO3- on the transect off uninhabited Loggerhead Key.
 We suggest this source of NO3- in the Keys is the due to human shoreline development.